DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Emphasis on docility and hierarchical organization
 - Intensive resource extraction capabilities

 "The genetic signatures are completely different," Dr. Morrison concluded.
-"It's like two different research programs with different objectives and methodologies."
+"It's like two different research programs with different objectives and methodologies.
+But more than that—it's like the second program was designed to undo the work of the first."

 ## The Archaeological Contradiction